You need to enable JavaScript to run this app.

 Registering your cat and keeping your registration details up to date will help keep your cat safe.
 We can use the pet identification tag and microchip information to identify and return your cat if it gets lost.

-If your pet is unregistered and gets lost, we will take it to Council’s pound Animal Aid in Coldstream.
-If your cat can be identified, Animal Aid will attempt to contact you.
+If your pet is unregistered and gets lost, we will take it to Animal Aid in Coldstream.
+If they can identify your cat, Animal Aid will try to contact you.

 Register your cat

-From 10 April 2022, cat owners need to keep their cats on their property at all times.
+You need to keep your cats on your property at all times to:

 • protect wildlife